dixonaws/aws-cloudops-linux/content/3.installing_a_webserver/install_httpd.md

 sudo systemctl start httpd
 ```

-{{%notice note%}}
-The Apache test page appears only when there is no content in the document
-root directory, /var/www/html.
-After you add content to the document
-root directory, your content appears at the public DNS address of your EC2
-instance instead of the Apache test page.
-{{% /notice%}}

 Configure the web server to start with each system boot using the chkconfig command:

 ```commandline